 The 4-H and FFA programs have become the annual showcase of the region’s younger population, fostering the next generation of the agricultural community,

-We acknowledge Fair Directors, Fair Managers, County Commissioners, state elected officials, community leaders, businesses, sponsors and many thousands of volunteers collectively for their commitment and support over 150 years.
+We acknowledge Fair Directors, Fair Managers, County Commissioners, state elected officials, community leaders, businesses, sponsors and many thousands of volunteers collectively for their commitment and support for well over 150 years.

 The Walla Walla County Fairgrounds and Fair have a storied past ~ a place “where memories are made that last a lifetime” and while the name may have changed throughout the years, this great community event and tradition lives on, creating memories for the young and the young at heart!